react-native-tvos/react-native-tvos/README.md

 You cannot use this package and the core react-native package simultaneously in a project.

+### Hermes JS support

+As of the 0.71 release, Hermes is fully working on both Apple TV and Android TV, and is enabled by default.

 ### React Native new architecture (Fabric) support

 Before creating a new project, or running `pod install` in an existing project using version 0.69.5-0 or higher, execute